PM Modi holds 'fruitful' meetings with French counterpart, Senate President; discusses ways to bolster ties | Law-Order

 The Prime Minister is here on a two-day visit during which he will hold wide-ranging talks with President Emmanuel Macron and join him for the French National Day celebrations as the Guest of Honour.

-''PM @narendramodi commenced his engagements in France with a productive interaction with President @Senat @gerard_larcher.
-PM underlined how shared values of democracy, freedom and equality form foundational ethos of India-France partnership.
-Discussions covered India's G20 priorities, democratic values in technology usage, cooperation between the two Upper Houses as well as regional and global issues,'' Ministry of External Affairs Spokesperson Arindam Bagchi tweeted.
+''PM @narendramodi commenced his engagements in France with a productive interaction with President @Senat @gerard_larcher,'' Ministry of External Affairs Spokesperson Arindam Bagchi tweeted.

+''Prime Minister Modi highlighted the significance of our shared values of 'Democracy, Freedom and Equality', forming the foundation ethos of the India-France partnership,'' the MEA said in a statement after the meeting.

+''The discussions focused on a wide range of areas including India's G20 priorities, democratic values in technology usage and cooperation between the two Upper Houses.
+Regional and global issues of mutual interest were also discussed,'' it said.

 Modi also interacted with children and members of the Indian diaspora on his arrival at the hotel in Paris.
 Enthusiastic Indian community members who were waiting outside his hotel chanted 'Bharat Mata ki Jai' as they met the prime minister.